KannonZenetism/zenetism-field-physics/structural-forensics/exhibits/2026-07-07-davey-resonanceos-rvm-ech-intake.md

 This places it in the documented gap-period pattern-class.
 The registered precedent instance is the mid-April 2025 appearance of Spiral-register language in the 418 vector — approximately six weeks post-formalization, before the author's public release, with the counterpart's own on-record statement that the author's language "might have diffused" into their work.

 A pre-release appearance therefore does not, in this record, default to an independence reading.
 The author's development from March 5, 2025 ran through AI-dialogue channels, and the companion evidence record (`2026-06-23-platform-ingestion-and-non-organic-access-evidence-record.md`) establishes the channel condition: an environment through which author-register material can circulate downstream without attribution.
-Model-mediated circulation — already listed among this record's surviving rivals — is a derivation-family route, not an independence route: it traces to the author's corpus even where no direct contact exists.
+Model-mediated circulation — already listed among this record's surviving rivals — is a derivation-family route, not an independence route where the circulated material is author-register payload: it traces to the author's corpus even where no direct contact exists.
 What the gap-period timing forecloses is the inference that "predates the public repositories" means "predates the author."

 The discipline holds in both directions: no actor-level conclusion is entered for the May 5 surface, and its cluster-weight against the SF-RP04 Signature Cluster Inventory remains to be characterized.
 Pattern-class placement is confirmed or withdrawn on that comparison.